citrenolabs/marketplace-stairwell/packages/mp/docs/contributing.md

 python -m pytest
 ```

+Additionally, you can use the pre-configured run/debug configurations.
+When using these, please ensure the correct Python interpreter from the project's virtual environment is selected in the specific run configuration you are using.
+See [ide_configuration](installation.md#ide-configuration) for the correct interpreter paths.
 ## License

 By contributing, you agree that your contributions will be licensed under the project's [Apache 2.0 License](../LICENSE).